Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 The most popular beach in Mahe!
 Although it is quite long, 1.7 km, is it still the busiest beach we’ve visited in the Seychelles.
 The beach itself is nice with relatively calm waters and it is a great place for water sports activities.
 Beau Vallon Beach is also a great place to take in the stunning Seychellois sunsets.
 But it is not as beautiful as other beaches in Mahe in our opinion.

-Beau Vallon Beach in Mahe Seychelles
+Beau Vallon Beach in Mahe Island on an Island Hopping Seychelles Itinerary

 Beau Vallon Beach in Mahe, Seychelles © The Luxury Travelers